talpor/talpor-dev-handbook/docs/conception/index.md

 should be happening as fast as schedule permits.

 Generally, clients will want to build every conceivable feature that is remotely related to their idea.
-As such, generally there is a lot of noise when you try to figure out what is the real problem the client is trying to solve.
-At this stage you want to understand and isolate what is the big problem at hand, and provide the tools to solve it.
+As such, there is a lot of noise when you try to figure out what is the real problem the client is trying to solve.
+At this stage you want to understand and isolate what the big problem at hand is, and provide the necessary tools to solve it.

 Also remember, at the end of the day, we are also developing the